sergeyleyko/fast_face_finder/README.md

 face landmarks detection, and the final face image file size.

 ## Usage

+### Run using the uvicorn:

+uvicorn --workers 4 main:app

+### Docker
-To build Docker image:
+ - build Docker image:

-docker build -t fast_face_finder .
+> docker build -t fast_face_finder .

 It will take a while as dlib compiling is a long process.

-Then run the container:
+ - run the container:

 > mkdir $(pwd)/detected_faces
 >
 > docker run -d --name fast_face_finder -p 80:80 -v $(pwd)/detected_faces:/app/images fast_face_finder

-It will mount the host directory ./detected_faces/ into /app/images/ in the container.
+The _-v_ docker argument is optional.
+It will mount the host directory _./detected_faces/_ into _/app/images/_ in the container, where all faces images will be collected in.
-Faces will be collected into 'images' directory on the docker host machine.

 The container exposes port 80, you can make _get_ requests to it, the endpoint name is **faces**.
 It accepts **url** query argument with the url to parse for images.

 Url has to be encoded, you can use _https://www.urlencoder.org/_ for that.

 Example (open in browser):
 > http://127.0.0.1/faces?url=abc.com